 Emergency contraception

-If you've had unprotected sex and are worried you may be pregnant, you have 2 choices of emergency contraception:
+If you’ve had unprotected sex or feel that you need emergency contraception or are worried that you might be pregnant, you have 2 choices of emergency contraception:

 Emergency oral contraception

-Find out where to get emergency oral contraception from a pharmacist or clinic near you by entering your post code below.
+See where to get emergency oral contraception from a pharmacist or clinic near you by entering your postcode below.

 The coil

-The coil can be used as emergency contraception but needs to be inserted within 120 hours (5 days) after unprotected sex to prevent pregnancy.
-To have a coil fitted, book an appointment with your doctor (you'll need to check that they offer this service) or visit one of our clinics.
+To get a coil fitted, book an appointment with your doctor.
+You'll need to check that they offer this service first.
+Or visit one of our clinics.

 If you're too late for emergency contraception